Last Updated on December 9, 2020 by Oddmund Groette

 “Compound interest is the eight wonder of the world.
 He who understands it, earns it….he who doesn’t, pays it”

-The aim of this article is to illustrate investment-compounding by some simple examples.
+The aim of this article is to illustrate investment-compounding with some simple examples.
 Put short, you need three variables to make money investing: capital, return and time.
-In this article you will learn about the importance of return and time.
+In this article, you will learn about the importance of return and time.
 The third element, capital (and how to get it), is not covered in the article.
-Capital is of course very important, after all it’s the first seed you need in order to create financial wealth.
+Capital is of course very important, after all, it’s the first seed you need in order to create financial wealth.
 But, as you will learn in this article, time is in most cases more important than a bigger amount of capital.

 What is compounding?